guest3444307/OneshotGB/README.md

 Minor: Bugfixes
-Moderate:New visual content, little to no new content, Aka nothing playable
+Moderate:New visual content, little to no new content, Aka nothing playable Working Progress: Working on content which once finished, will be considered "Major"
 Major: Playable content, like a continuation of the story, or a new inventory system

 2.0.0 demo promises